 Taught Introduction to Graphic Design Rhode Island School of Design WS 2008

-Currently Assistant Professor, University of Georgia
+Currently Associate Professor, University of Georgia

 The Forum in Collegiate Teaching in Art + Design represented the first attempt in the nation to synthesize current efforts in the field, highlight models and trends, foster scholarship, and to build upon work that has been done in other fields in order to document and extend the discrete dialogue in art and design teaching.